indexexchange/class-one-exchange-adapter/README.md

     * <u>om</u> - This key signals the open market bid in cpm.
     * <u>pm</u> - This key signals the private market bid in cpm.
     * <u>pmid</u> - This key signals the private market deal id.
+* <u>bidUnitInCents</u> - This tells the wrapper the unit of the bid price returned by your endpoint.
+The unit is in terms of cents, thus it should be set to 100 if your endpoint returns dollars, 1 if your endpoint returns cents, 0.1 if your endpoint returns tenth of a cent, etc. Note that this value must be an integer power of 10.

 The last three properties are critical for the wrapper to understand how to interact with the endpoint:
 * callbackType:
     * <u>Partner.CallbackTypes.ID</u> -
         Use this option if your endpoint accepts an arbitrary identifier in requests which will be returned in the matching response.
 You will need to set this callbackId in the `generateRequestObj` function and retrieve it in the adResponseCallback function.
 This is the preferred method for matching requests and responses.
+Pass the following reference into your request object when generating the request object in `generateRequestObj`.
+        `SpaceCamp.NAMESPACE + '.' + __profile.namespace + '.adResponseCallback'`.
+You will need to fill out the `adResponseCallback` function to store the ad response in the `__baseClass._adResponseStore[callbackId]` object, where `callbackId` is the same callbackId that was passed back to the wrapper as part of the object that is returned in `generateRequestObj`.
+The wrapper will use the `callbackId` to reference to pull your stored ad response from that `adResponseStore` and feed it back to `parseResponse`.
+You will also need to expose this function inside your exports file, see below exports section for more information.
     * <u>Partner.CallbackTypes.CALLBACK_NAME</u> -
         Use this option if your endpoint has no parameter which can be used as a callback ID.
 The wrapper will generate a new callback function for each request, and use the function name to tie requests to responses.
+Similarly to the above ID method, you can reference the generated ad response callback as such: `'window.' + SpaceCamp.NAMESPACE + '.' + __profile.namespace + '.adResponseCallbacks.' + callbackId`, where `callbackId` is the same unique callbackId that is passed back to the wrapper as part of the object that is returned in `generateRequestObj`.
+Unlike the ID method above, you do not need to fill out the `adResponseCallback` function.
+The response will simply be passed into the `parseResponse` function.
     * <u>Partner.CallbackTypes.NONE</u> -
         Use this option if your endpoint supports AJAX only and will return a pure JSON response rather than JSONP with a callback function.
 In this mode your endpoint will not receive any demand requests if the user is using a browser which does not fully support AJAX, such as Internet Explorer 9 or earlier.
 In this mode, you also do NOT need to provide a callback function in `generateRequestObj`.